Scott Meredith founded the Agency in 1946 which ultimately sold 25,000 titles.

 We don’t have any products to show here right now.

-Arthur Klebanoff became the owner and president of the Scott Meredith Literary Agency in 1993.
-Arthur is a leading literary agent and an influential presence in the publishing industry since the 1970s.
-He has represented books that have grossed more than $1 billion in retail sales.
-Arthur is the author of The Agent: Personalities, Politics and Publishing (2002).
+Arthur Klebanoff has owned the Scott Meredith Literary Agency since 1993.
+Arthur has represented books that have grossed more than $1 billion in retail sales.
+He is the author of The Agent: Personalities, Politics and Publishing (2002).

-Arthur Klebanoff is now Founding Publisher of RosettaBooks.
-See www.rosettaebooks.com and www.rosettabooks.com.
+Arthur Klebanoff is now the Publisher of Rodin Books and Founding Publisher, RosettaBooks.

 MARY JO ANNE VALKO WARNER: RIGHTS MANAGER